hbooth2019/The-Daily-Schedule/README.md

 A place to store the daily tasks a user may encounter during a typical workday.
 This day planner allows the user to enter and save a task in each hour block.
+NOTE - This planner is displayed in Military time (1:00-24:00)